-SLO bans plastic to promote city-wide cleanliness
+San Luis Obispo bans plastic to promote city-wide cleanliness

 SLO bans plastic products in food service industry unless requested by the customer.

-Photo by Horia Varlan
+Photo by Horia Varlan / Creative Commons

 Allison Turner